 - Substance abuse disorders

 - Depression is the number one cause of disability worldwide.
-Not only it is significant contributor to the global burden of disease but also greatly impacts individuals, families mentally, physically, socially, and financially.
+Not only it is a significant contributor to the global burden of disease but also greatly impacts individuals, and families mentally, physically, socially, and financially.

 Mental Health Signs and Symptoms